alexk99/the_router/README.md

 <a href="/bizin_eng.md">Bizin.
 TheRouter as a core BGP router.</a>

 Bizin.
 The first experience using TheRouter as a BGP core router in an internet service provider network.
-Forwardind traffic between a BRAS cluster and a Google Cache Server.
+Forwarding traffic between a BRAS cluster and a Google Cache Server.